chocolatey/docs/input/en-us/features/virus-check.md

 ### I'm a licensed customer, now what?

+> :warning: **WARNING**
+>
+> If package contents are not recognized by VirusTotal they may be uploaded to be scanned, and be viewable in public.
+If you package internal components we do not recommend you enable this feature with the VirusTotal `virusScannerType`.

 When you install a package that download content, those items will automatically be verified if the feature is turned on (it is automatically turned on for Pro users).
 We don't turn it on automatically in Business editions because many organizations are wary about reaching out to the internet and the generic virus scanner requires additional configuration.

 ### How do I turn this feature on?

+> :warning: **WARNING**
+>
+> If package contents are not recognized by VirusTotal they may be uploaded to be scanned, and be viewable in public.
+If you package internal components we do not recommend you enable this feature with the VirusTotal `virusScannerType`.

 * Globally - `choco feature enable -n virusCheck`
 * Per command - use the switch `--virus-check` with install/upgrade commands.